armbian/documentation/docs/build-framework/switches/image-contents.md

 - `systemd-networkd`
 - `none` (to not-add any networking extensions)

-Installs desired networking stack.
-If the parameter is undefined, it sets `systemd-networkd` for minimal images (BUILD_MINIMAL=yes) and `network-manager` for the rest.
-Time synchronization is also changed; chrony is installed with network-manager, while systemd-timesyncd is used with systemd-networkd.
-In both cases, we control network settings using **Netplan**.
+Installs the desired networking stack.
+If the parameter is undefined, it sets `systemd-networkd` for minimal images (`BUILD_MINIMAL=yes`) and `network-manager` for the rest.
+Time synchronization is also changed accordingly: chrony is installed with network-manager, while systemd-timesyncd is used with systemd-networkd.
+In both cases, network settings are controlled through **Netplan**.

 ```sh
 ./compile.sh NETWORKING_STACK="network-manager"